Crockford-Pigeon Mountain WMA - Blue Hole

-Location Details
+Location

-Tucked into the rural countryside near Lafayette, Georgia, Blue Hole – Pigeon is the kind of place that feels like a secret kept between locals and the landscape itself.
+Tucked into the rural countryside near Lafayette, Georgia, Blue Hole – Pigeon is the kind of place that feels like a discovery kept between locals and the landscape itself.
 There are no signs directing you here, no lifeguards, no concession stands — just a small, strikingly vivid pool of spring-fed water glimmering against a backdrop of Georgia woodland.
 If you're the type of traveler who believes the best swimming holes are the ones you have to earn, this one belongs on your list.

 The drive in sets the tone.
 A gravel road winds through the countryside, and depending on your vehicle and the season, it demands a certain patience and respect.
 When you arrive, the payoff is immediate.
 The pool sits in a secluded hollow, ringed by trees that lean in close over the water.
 In late spring and summer, the foliage is a dense, saturated green, and the air carries that particular stillness that only truly remote places possess.
 Come autumn, the surrounding trees ignite in amber, crimson, and gold — making this one of the more photogenic natural spots in the region, even when the water is too cool for a long swim.